 The U.S. House of Representatives passed a bill that would victimize medical malpractice victims and protect the health care providers who injured them.
 If there is a silver lining in all this, it might be that H.R.
 1215 passed by the slimmest of margins.
 But I am not comforted by this.
 Not until the U.S. […]

 Martin Mathers is licensed in Arizona.
 Joseph D’Aguanno is licensed in Arizona, New York, and with the USPTO.
 Mark Ryan is licensed in Arizona.
+Sean McGarry is licensed in Arizona.
 Matters in other states are handled by licensed attorneys in those jurisdictions employed, associated, or co-counseled with Gage Mathers.
 Gage Mathers is a dba of Gage Mathers Law Group, PLLC.

 The legal information on this site should not be construed as formal legal advice or the formation of a lawyer- or attorney-client relationship.
 Any results set forth herein are based on the facts of a particular case and do not represent a promise or guarantee.
 While we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.